5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 ### Riding into a Scheduled Task

-If you want to Ride into a Scheduled Task and therefore set in the INI file the `[Ride]Active` flag to `1` and the Windows Firewall has yet no rules for this port and this application then you _won't_ see the usual message (assuming that you use a user id with admin rights) you expect to see when you run the application for the very first time:
+Imagine you want to Ride into a Scheduled Task.
+Therefore you set in the INI file the `[Ride]Active` flag to `1`.
+When the Windows Firewall has yet no rules for both this port and this application then you _won't_ see the usual message you expect to see when you run the application for the very first time, assuming that you use a user id with admin rights:

 ![Windows Firewall](images\Firewall_01.jpg)